Peter-Stewart/Peter-Stewart.github.io/_posts/2022-06-06-useful-batch-files.md

   - tutorial
 ---

-In this post, I explain how to use Windows batch files to add a prefix to, remove a suffix from, and copy a list of multiple camera trap images.
+In this post, I explain how to use Windows batch files to perform several useful operations on camera trap images - for example adding a prefix to, removing a suffix from, or copying a list of multiple camera trap images.

 ## Introduction